 The professional who provides disability care can provide basic services such as housekeeping and bathing for a fixed fee.
 In some cases, more specialized services like occupational therapy or therapy may be necessary to help you do the everyday tasks most people take as a given.
 If you have a physical limitation such as a disability that requires you to use a wheel chair to get to the store, but don’t like climbing stairs or find it difficult to do so, your provider of disability care can help you with simple housekeeping tasks, such as putting on the sheets and getting dressed.

 Another example is the need for companionship.
 A respite companion can be a great help for people with disabilities who feel isolated and frustrated due to their limited abilities.
 A respite companion could be someone who does housework, cleans up, or picks up the mail; a caregiver who offers companionship can be a great source of emotional support for someone going through a time of change.
-If a patient is in a hospital, caregivers may offer medical care for a brief period.
+If a patient is in a disability support melbourne, caregivers may offer medical care for a brief period.

 Another aspect of disability care is the visitation of caregivers.
 If your adult with a disability needs assistance getting in and out of bed, getting dressed, making a phone call, taking medication, or just walking to the bathroom, a live-in caregiver can be a temporary solution until your loved one is ready to live on their own.
 The benefits of live-in care for disabled adults include the ability to save money, independence, privacy and the ability to maintain a relationship that will last after your loved one is able to live independently.